September 5th through December 8th

 a.
 Expiration date must indicate “D/S”, and must not have an actual date.
 (Please see below.)

-5. It is MANDATORY to report any changes to your information within 10 days of the occurrence.
+5. It is MANDATORY for F1 students to report any changes to their information within 10 days of the occurrence.

 Examples: Changes of address, e-mail, name (in case of marriage), current status (if applying to Immigration), sponsorship and so on.